 Further information on attendance and punctuality

 Definitions of absence:

 - An absence is classified as authorised when a child has been away from school for a legitimate reason and the school has received notification from a parent or carer.
-For example, if a child has been unwell, the parent writes a note/ email or telephones the school to explain the absence.
+For example, if a child has been unwell and the parent/ carer explains the absence to the school.

 - Only the school can make an absence authorised.
 Parents and carers do not have this authority.
 Consequently, not all absences supported by parents and carers will be classified as authorised.
 For example, if a parent takes a child out of school to go shopping during school hours, this will not mean it is an authorised absence.

 - An absence is classified as unauthorised when a child is away from school without the permission of both the school and a parent.

 - Therefore, the absence is unauthorised if a child is away from school without good reason, even with the support of a parent.

 The School holiday dates are published at least 6 months before the start of the next academic year and we strongly advise parents/carers to book their family holidays during the School holidays.
 There are approximately thirteen weeks of School holidays within a year.
 The Inclusion Service, acting on behalf of Surrey County Council, may issue a Penalty Notice as an alternative to the prosecution of a parent/carer for their child’s unauthorised absence from school and requires the recipient to pay a fixed amount.